EricssonResearch/calvin-constrained/README.md

 The calvin-constrained runtime supports actors written:
 - C, the [actors](actors) folder holds existing actors and instructions on how to write and add new actors
 - Python, the [libmpy](libmpy) folder holds existing actors and instructions on how to add new actors

-## Build flags

-- CC_TRANSPORT_X, enables transport X.
-- CC_DEBUG, enables debug logs.
-- CC_DEEPSLEEP_ENABLED, enables and enters platform deep sleep for CC_SLEEP_TIME seconds after CC_INACTIVITY_TIMEOUT seconds of inactivity.
-- CC_STORAGE_ENABLED, enables serialization and deserialization of the runtime state to and from nonvolatile memory.
-- CC_RUNTIME_STATE_BUFFER_SIZE, size of the buffer used to read and write serialized runtime state.
-- CC_STATE_CHECKPOINTING, enables serialization of the runtime state to nonvolatile memory on every state change.
-- CC_TLS_ENABLED, enables TLS for all transport clients.
-- CC_PYTHON_ENABLED, enables support for Python actors.
-- CC_PYTHON_HEAP_SIZE, set heap size used by MicroPython.
-- CC_GETOPT_ENABLED, enables runtime command line options when started using main.c.